csrideron/pricetarget/README.md

 My hope, as with any project, is to get this down to as few lines of code as possible.
 I'm obsesseively minimalist.
 Long-term, it'd also be nice to turn this into an API that automates my trading, given how algorithmic my process is.

-Discliamer:  None of this is financial advice.
+Disclaimer:  None of this is financial advice.